oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Phonic and logical groups

-Where the letter position is the same as the Major System:
+Where the letter position is the same as Major/Dominic System

 * The letter T has one vertical stroke, just like a 1.
 * The letter L is the roman numeral for 50 ("Live at 5").
 * Zero begins with Z, which is phonetically similar to S.
+* The letter o looks like a 0 (same as Dominic System).

 Where the letter is placed because of its sound